All feet change shape over time to some degree—they tend to get a little wider and a little flatter as we age. That’s normal.

 - Foot types.
 Certain foot shapes and structures may be more likely to lead to bunions—especially if that foot shape creates extra pressure on the big toe joint.
 Bunions tend to run in families, most likely because you inherited a foot type that is more prone to them.

 - Poor footwear.
 High heels and shoes that constrict or cramp the toes or just don’t fit properly will at least aggravate your bunions and may accelerate their progression.
-It’s unclear whether they can cause them on their own, however.

 - Injuries.
 You may have suffered a specific injury (such as a stubbed toe) that destabilized the big toe joint.